aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/cut-and-paste-cells/_index.md

 ---
 title: Cut and Paste Range with JavaScript via C++
 linktitle: Cut and Paste Range
 type: docs
 weight: 130
 url: /javascript-cpp/cut-and-paste-cells/
 description: Learn how to cut and paste cells within a worksheet using Aspose.Cells for JavaScript via C++.
 ---

 ## **Cut and Paste Cells**

 Aspose.Cells for JavaScript via C++ provides you with the ability to cut and paste cells within a worksheet by using the [**InsertCutCells**](https://reference.aspose.com/cells/javascript-cpp/cells/#insertCutCells-Range-number-number-ShiftType-) method of the [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells/) collection.
-The [**InsertCutCells**](https://reference.aspose.com/cells/javascript-cpp/cells/#insertCutCells-Range-number-number-ShiftType-) accepts the following parameters.
+The **InsertCutCells** method accepts the following parameters.

 - [**Range**](https://reference.aspose.com/cells/javascript-cpp/range/): The range of cells to be cut.
 - Row Index: The index of the row to insert cells.